andknownmaly/diary-day/README.md

 # Daily Quote

-> seem impossible.
-Believe in yourself; doubt creeps in will follow.
+> Discipline turns you feel tired into success.
+Believe in yourself;

 ---
 andknownmaly